Audio

 Summary

-In this article, you've learned how to add the Audio Element in Cornerstone or in any Builder in Pro.
+In this article, you've learned how to use the Audio Element.
 You've also learned the difference between the Embed and Player setup.
-Additionally, you've learned how to embed code from an audio-hosting website to your website using the Audio Element.
-Lastly, you learned how to add self-hosted audio files and how to customize how the controls look.
+Additionally, you've learned how to embed code from an audio-hosting website to your Themeco website using the Audio Element.
+Lastly, you learned how to add self-hosted audio files and how to customize the controls.

 See something inaccurate?
 Let us know